itay601/Smart-News-Portal/backend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+CREATE TABLE articles (
+  id SERIAL PRIMARY KEY,
+  title TEXT NOT NULL,
+  content TEXT,
+  created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
+);

+INSERT INTO articles (title, content) VALUES
+('First Article', 'This is the content of the first article.'), ('Second Article', 'This is the content of the second article.');